qiboteam/qibo/doc/source/examples.rst

 .. math::
     |00 \rangle \langle 00| \rightarrow (H_1 \otimes H_2)|00 \rangle \langle 00|(H_1 \otimes H_2)^\dagger = |++ \rangle \langle ++|

+Note that the calculation backend was switched to ``"matmuleinsum"`` because the default ``"custom"`` backend does not support density matrices.

 The user can simulate noise using :class:`qibo.base.gates.NoiseChannel`.
 If this or any other channel is used in a ``Circuit``, then the execution will automatically